 Open Compute Stack (OpenCS) is a framework for modelling of large scale ODE/DAE systems, parallel evaluation of model equations and parallel simulations on shared and distributed memory systems.

 The framework provides a platform-independent binary interface for model-exchange with the data structures to describe, store in computer memory and evaluate large scale ODE/DAE systems of equations.
 This approach differs from the typical model-exchange/co-simulation interfaces in that it does not require a human or a machine readable model definition as in modelling and model-exchange languages (i.e. Modelica, gPROMS and CellML) nor a binary interface (C API) implemented in shared libraries (i.e. Simulink and Functional Mock-up Interface).
-For instance, in the OpenCS framework model equations are specified in the Reverse Polish (postfix) notation as an array of binary data (a Compute Stack) for direct evaluation by simulators on all platforms/operating systems (including heterogeneous systems) with no additional processing nor compilation steps.
+For instance, in the OpenCS framework model equations are specified in a symbolic form using the OpenCS API, transformed in the Reverse Polish (postfix) notation and stored as an array of binary data (a Compute Stack) for direct evaluation by simulators on all platforms/operating systems (including heterogeneous systems) with no additional processing nor compilation steps.
 Therefore, the same model-specification can be used on any computing platform.
+It must be kept in mind that the main purpose is an exchange of individual large-scale models whose equations can be evaluated on different computing devices and which can be simulated on different high-performance computing platforms.
+Although possible, use of OpenCS models as building blocks for models in other simulators is not the major goal of OpenCS.

 API and libraries